 Vision, Values and Ethos

-Our Head Teacher is Karen Gleave and she is supported by Louise Stogdale and Darren Higgins, who are both Deputy Head Teachers.
-We employ over 45 people, of which 20 are Teaching staff.
-We have 16 classes in total and each year group is supported by Learning Assistants which helps to ensure that all of our pupils receive a high level of individual support and care.
+The Head Teacher is Darren Higgins supported by Deputy Head Teacher, Stuart Mayle.
+We employ over 45 people, of which 21 are Teaching staff.
+We have 16 classes in total and each year group is supported by Learning Assistants to ensure that all of our pupils receive a high level of individual support and care.

-The academy consists of 3 phases; Early Years Foundation Stage, Key Stage 1 and Key Stage 2.
-With the exception of Nursery, each year group is two-form entry, with an admission number of 45 per year.
-Within each year group there are Learning Support Assistants to meet the varying needs of all our children.
-Our inclusive ethos and well-established system of pastoral care allows us to integrate our children as much as possible, and has created a nurturing environment that enables children to be successful, confident learners.
+The academy consists of 4 phases: 2 Year Old Provision, Early Years Foundation Stage, Key Stage 1 and Key Stage 2.
+With the exception of the Two Year Old Provision and Nursery, each year group is two-form entry, with a Published Admissions Number of 45 children per year group.
+Within most year groups there are Learning Support Assistants to meet the varying needs of all our children.
+Our inclusive ethos and well-established system of pastoral care allows us to integrate all children, and has created a nurturing environment that enables children to be successful, confident learners.

 Brambles Primary Academy aims to:

 - Ensure the ‘Every Child Matters’ agenda is realised.

 - Create an interesting and stimulating environment which reflects our values and promotes a sense of community as well as an individual sense of self worth.

 - Develop a community of life-long learners where access to knowledge is a right and a recognised achievement.

 - Provide learning experiences that will allow all pupils equal opportunities to develop their thinking and creative skills.